 Alternatively, if you can see metal particles in the oil, this can be an early indication of engine problems ahead; while if the oil looks at all milky, it can often indicate a coolant leak.
 In either of these two cases, you should consult a mechanic or repair shop to rule out or deal with serious problems as soon as possible.

-It's very important to check the level and condition of motorcycle engine oil on a regular basis.
+It's very important to check the level and quality of motorcycle engine oil on a regular basis.
 The good news is that this is an easy task, whether your motorcycle has an oil inspection window or a dipstick.
 There are just a few easy rules that you need to follow.

 It's important to check motorcycle oil at regular intervals in order to maintain your bike's performance and safety.
 Fortunately, this is an easy task even if your bike has a dipstick rather than an inspection window.
 Just follow our simple guidelines to assess your motorcycle oil level and condition in minutes.

 Most bikes burn off a little engine oil, and it's important to check the level and condition of motorcycle engine oil regularly.
-It's also essential to maintain the right level of engine oil by topping up with the correct grade of motorcycle oil whenever your inspection window or dipstick check says your oil level is low.
+It's also essential to maintain the right level of engine oil by topping off with the correct grade of motorcycle oil whenever your inspection window or dipstick check says your oil level is low.